 Welcome to my application page for U.S. Service Academy Nominations.
 As a member of Congress, I have the honor of nominating fine young men and women from Illinois for selection to the four service academies that require nominations.
 The privilege of nominating candidates to the Service Academies is one which entails a great deal of responsibility.
 I am always happy to learn of young people who are seriously interested in pursuing a career in the military service, and who desire to build this career upon an education at one of the academies.

 Academy Nomination Process

-The law pertaining to Senatorial appointments for each of the U.S. Service Academies stipulates that a Member of the United States Senate is allowed a maximum of five persons at each academy in any given year (except for the Merchant Marine Academy, explained below).
+The law pertaining to Senatorial appointments for each of the U.S. Service Academies stipulates that a Member of the United States Senate is allowed a maximum of five persons at each academy in any given year.
 This quota, therefore determines the number of vacancies for each entering class.
-This year it appears that I will be nominating one vacancy at the Air Force Academy, Military Academy and Naval Academy.
-I will be able to nominate ten candidates for each vacancy.
+I am able to nominate ten (10) candidates for each vacancy at the Air Force Academy, Military Academy and Naval Academy.

 Each nominating authority may nominate ten (10) candidates each year to compete for admissions to the United States Merchant Marine Academy.
 State quotas are used, and in the event a given state’s quota cannot be filled from within the state, the vacancies may be filled from a national listing of alternate candidates.
-Candidates compete from their state of residence first, than as national alternates for unfilled state vacancies.
-Candidates can only be nominated by Congressional authorities from their state (Senators/Congressman only).
+Candidates can only be nominated by Congressional authorities from their state.